mohitsorde/jsosrm/README.md

 }
 ```

-No matter how deep a value is inside the array, Jsosrm is smart to mine them and convey in-depth path in case validation fails for one.
+No matter how deep a value is inside the array, jsosrm is smart to mine them and convey in-depth path in case validation fails for one.

 A more complex strucutre is when the value of key is a JS object or an array of objects.